Edinburgh TV Festival supported by Screen Scotland

 Best Entertainment Series

-The Graham Norton Show – So Television for BBC1
+The Graham Norton Show – So Television for BBC One

-The Traitors – Studio Lambert for BBC One
+The Traitors – Studio Lambert Scotland for BBC One

 Best Popular Factual Series